myLeafy1/startup/README.md

 # startup css

-i added dynamic resizing and colored the links, background, and buttons to help with the vibe of the game that i want to create. i prefer the look of rounded buttons so i rounded all my menu buttons. i also added arrow buttons that appear in the play page for users on mobile
+i added dynamic resizing and colored the background and buttons to help with the vibe of the game that i want to create. i prefer the look of rounded buttons so i rounded all my menu buttons. i also added arrow buttons that appear in the play page for users on mobile

 # Startup html